 With the "send" command, it is also possible to write boundary conditions, loads and equations to files.
-The equations are useful to "glue" parts together.
+The equations are useful to "glue" parts together (see "How to connect independent meshes".

 It is advisable to save your work from time to time without exiting the program.
 This is done with the command